Intuition, Risk and Representing the Global South

 What if the wind could draw?
 What if cities de-centralized infrastructure?

-In January 2024, Daniel embarked on the Master’s in Sustainable Cities at Norman Foster’s newly established education institution in Madrid.
+In January 2024, Daniel embarks on the Master’s in Sustainable Cities at Norman Foster’s newly established education institution in Madrid.
 Just two days after he submitted his CV, Daniel was accepted, leading him to take an unintended change of trajectory.
 His connection to the Norman Foster Foundation started in 2017 when he attended the Digital X workshop led by Nicholas Negroponte, founder of the MIT Media Lab, while he was an Honours year student at the University of Cape Town (UCT).

 As a South African architect, Daniel articulates the responsibility he feels towards the Global South.
 In 2022, he directed ‘The Art of Mobility’, a speculative design reimagining the future of safe, flexible urban mobility in African cities.
 The project was featured in Norman Foster’s Motion exhibition at the Guggenheim Museum in Bilbao, Spain.